brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

-You will need your AWS credentials available in either the standard `~/.aws/credentials` file, or as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+You will need your AWS credentials available in either the standard `~/.aws/credentials` file, or as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables if running on a local development machine.
+If running on an EC2 instance, the IAM role credentials will be retrieved from the instance metadata.

-You will also need to create a KMS master key under Encryption Keys in the Identity and Access Management section of the Amazon developer's console:
+A KMS master key should also be created.
+You can do this under Encryption Keys in the Identity and Access Management section of the Amazon developer's console:

 <img src="/public/images/credentials/encryption-keys-console.png" />

-If you are likely to be using only one master key initially, it's recommended to create a new key with the alias `credentials`, as that is what the CLI defaults to.
+If you are likely to be using only one master key initially, it's recommended to create a new key with the alias `credentials`, as that is what the CLI and library parameters default to.

 ### CLI Commands